 In 2019, Prime Minister of India inaugurated the ‘India-Korea Startup Hub’ to increase cooperation in fields of research, innovation and entrepreneurship.
 Six MoU's were also signed between the two nations to strengthen collaboration between their law enforcement agencies and to promote bilateral cooperation in road and transport infrastructure development.

-Bilateral Trade touched $ 20.8 bn in 2018.
-Imports from Korea were valued at $ 16.4 bn and exports at $ 4.5 bn during 2017-2018.
+Bilateral Trade touched $ 19.7 bn during 2018-19 (till February).
+Imports from Korea were valued at $ 15.3 bn and exports at $ 4.3 bn during 2018-2019 (till February).
 Auto components, telecom equipment and iron and steel products are key areas for imports while non-ferrous metals, petroleum and related products and textiles form the bulk of exports.

 Republic of Korea and India signed the CEPA Free Trade Agreement in 2009, which became operational from 1st January 2010.
 In addition, the Indian Chamber of Commerce in Korea was established in 2010 to support Korean companies interested in doing business in India.